-With just a few months to go until Middle-earth: Shadow of War hits store shelves this summer, we’ve decided to sit down and put together a comprehensive list of everything we know, and everything we think we know, about this highly anticipated sequel to one of 2014’s surprise hits.
+With just a couple months to go until Middle-earth: Shadow of War hits store shelves this October, we’ve decided to sit down and put together a comprehensive list of everything we know, and everything we think we know, about this highly anticipated sequel to one of 2014’s surprise hits.
 So if you love Lord of the Rings, just really liked Middle-earth: Shadow of Mordor, or are new to the series and curious about Shadow of War, this guide is for you.

 What we know we know

 What is Middle-earth: Shadow of War‘s story about?
 Middle-earth: Shadow of War takes place immediately after Shadow of Mordor.
 Talion, the Ranger possessed by the spirit of Celebrimbor (the forger of the One Ring), wishes to use the abilities of his spectral ally to create a new ring of power.
 Obviously, Talion wishes to take the fight directly to Sauron as he seeks revenge for the loss of his family, but must do so as Sauron himself is growing stronger and his return approaches.